-Mr. Matthew Walsh currently serves as Executive Vice President and Chief Financial Officer of Organon & Co., a global pharmaceutical business within Merck that is planned to be spun off in 2021.
+Mr. Walsh has served as Executive Vice President and Chief Financial Officer of Organon & Co., a global pharmaceutical business since June 2020.
 Prior to Organon, he served as Executive Vice President and Chief Financial Officer of Allergan, a publicly traded, global biopharmaceutical company, from 2018 until the sale of the company to Abbvie in 2020.
 From 2008 to 2018, Mr. Walsh served as Chief Financial Officer of Catalent, a global provider of delivery technologies, development, and manufacturing solutions to the life sciences industry.
-During his tenure, Catalent successfully completed the largest healthcare IPO of 2014.
 Before Catalent, from 2006 to 2008, he was President, Chief Financial Officer and Acting Chief Executive Officer at Escala Group, Inc.

 Mr. Walsh earned his Bachelor of Science degree in chemical engineering from Cornell University, and an M.B.A. from Cornell University, SC Johnson School of Management.
 Mr. Walsh is a CFA® charterholder.

 Mr. Waxman serves as a Managing Director at EQT, where he has worked since August 2015.
 He previously served as a board observer to our board of directors from August 2017 to August 2020.
 Mr. Waxman served as a non-employee executive officer for the Company and certain of our subsidiaries from June 2017 to October 2020.